Juopperi/C2_image_compressing/hardware_design/8_axi_interface/README.md

 - Follow AXI4-Lite specification for interface compliance
 - Use consistent naming conventions for signals
 - Document register maps and memory layouts
 - Maintain backward compatibility when updating interfaces

-## 🐛 Known Issues

-- None currently reported

-## 📞 Support

-For questions or issues, refer to:
-- Project documentation in `docs/` folder
-- Log files in `logs/` folder
-- Main project README for overall context

----